therascreen KRAS RGQ PCR Kit

 Procedure

-The simple and straightforward testing workflow begins with manual DNA extraction from FFPE colorectal tumor tissue using the QIAamp DSP DNA FFPE Tissue Kit, followed by sensitive real-time PCR on the Rotor-Gene Q MDx (US) instrument.
+The simple and straightforward testing workflow begins with manual DNA extraction from FFPE NSCLC or CRC tumor tissue using the QIAamp DSP DNA FFPE Tissue Kit, followed by sensitive real-time PCR on the Rotor-Gene Q MDx (US) instrument.
 Rotor-Gene Q software rapidly and accurately determines mutations and reports results, informing the system operator if one or more of the 7 mutations detected by the kit are present.
 The assay can be completed in ~8 hours, providing next-day results.

 Applications